A Degenerate Bifurcation Perspective on High Sensitivity in a Modified Gower-Leslie Model with Additive Allee Effect: Introduction

-The additive Allee effect describes the phenomenon where the population growth rate increases at low densities due to enhanced positive interactions between individuals, such as cooperative reproduction and group defense.
+is called the additive Allee effect.
+The term $\frac{A}{x+B}$ can induce either weak or strong Allee effects in the absence of other population intersections.
+The positive constants $A$ and $B$ characterize the Allee effect, where $B$ denotes the half-maximum fitness population size and $A$ scales its severity.
+From \cite{HM}, it then follows: if $0<A<B$, the Allee effect in \eqref{1.4} is the weak one; if $A>B$, the Allee effect in \eqref{1.4} is the strong one.
+The additive Allee effect describes a population dynamic in which the per capita growth rate increases at low densities due to heightened positive interactions among individuals, such as cooperative reproduction and group defense.
 Different from \eqref{1.3}, the additive Allee effect assumes that the impact of positive interactions on population growth is additive, which is independent of population density.

-At low population densities, the effectiveness of anti-predation vigilance may be lower, which reflects the Allee effect.
-For some marine species, it has been demonstrated that the per capita growth decreases as the population size decreases below a critical level, and the two proposed causes for the Allee effect are as follows: reduced the reproductive success under low population density conditions and increased relative predation of small populations \cite{RN}.
-This phenomenon occurs in many real fisheries due to overfishing by humans acting as predators \cite{CW}.

-There are a lot of excellent works on predator-prey models with additive Allee effect, such as, Aguirre et al. \cite{PE} showed that the system allows the existence of a stable limit cycle surrounding an unstable limit cycle generated by Hopf bifurcation.
-Besides, they also found that system allows the existence of three limit cycles which the first two cycles are infinitesimal ones generated by Hopf bifurcation and the third one arises from a homoclinic bifurcation in \cite{PEE}.
+An extensive number of studies have incorporated the additive Allee effect into predator-prey models.
+Aguirre et al. \cite{PE} showed that the system allows the existence of a stable limit cycle surrounding an unstable limit cycle generated by Hopf bifurcation.
+Besides, they also found that the system allows the coexistence of three limit cycles in \cite{PEE}.
 Suryanto, Darti and Anam \cite{AI} analyzed the existence and local stability of equilibria for system \eqref{1.2} with additive Allee effect.
-Cai et al. \cite{YC} studied the impact of additive Allee effect on the equilibrium for system \eqref{1.2} with \eqref{1.4}, which proved the existence of Hopf bifurcation and confirmed that additive Allee effect will increase the risk of ecological extinction.
+Cai et al. \cite{YC} studied the impact of additive Allee effect on system \eqref{1.2} with \eqref{1.4} by demonstrating the existence of a Hopf bifurcation and confirming that this effect elevates the risk of ecological extinction.